NinaKim0322/iav_rnaseq/README.md

 # RNA-seq Visualization Pipeline (Python)

 This Python package provides a comprehensive pipeline for visualizing RNA-seq differential expression results from DESeq2, addressing the visualization errors you experienced with the R scripts.
+The Python implementation handles the font issues and other errors that occurred in the R version.

 ## Features